Minimal Weierstrass models and regular models of hyperelliptic curves

 The stable curves over an algebraic closure $\bar{k}$ of $k$ can be divided into seven types: \begin{enumerate}[\rm (I)] \item smooth; \item irreducible with one double point (with normalization of genus $1$); \item irreducible (rational) with two double points; \item union of two projective lines intersecting each other at three points; \item union of two smooth curves of genus $1$, intersecting each other at one point; \item union of a smooth curve of genus $1$ with a rational curve with one double point, intersecting each other at one point; \item union of two rational curves, each with one double point, and intersecting each other at one point. \end{enumerate} In the cases (I)--(IV), the quotient of the curve by the hyperelliptic involution is isomorphic to $\PP^1_{\bar{k}}$, while in the other cases the quotient is union of two projective lines intersecting transversely at one point.

 A stable curve $X$ over $k$ can be irreducible with $X_{\bar{k}}$ reducible of type (IV), (V) or (VII) (not for the type (VI) because the two irreducible components are not isomorphic).

 \begin{definition} Let $X$ be a stable curve of genus $2$ over a field $k$ such that $X_{\bar{k}}$ is of type (V) or (VII).
 We will say that $X$ is of \begin{enumerate}[\rm (1)] \item \emph{split type} (V) if it is union of two smooth connected curves of genus $1$ over $k$ intersecting transversely at a rational point; \item \emph{non-split} type (V) if it is irreducible, and if $X_{\bar{k}}$ has type (V). \item \emph{split type} (VII) if it is union of two rational connected curves of arithmetic genus $1$ over $k$ intersecting transversely at a rational point; \item \emph{non-split type} (VII) if it is irreducible, and if $X_{\bar{k}}$ has type (VII). \end{enumerate} The type (VI) is always considered as split.
+In \cite{DDMM}, \S 18, a finer classification of (semi-) stable curves of genus $2$ is given.
+For example, split (resp. non-split) type (V) corresponds to $1\times_r 1$ (resp. $1\tilde{\times}_r 1$).

 The \emph{stable reduction of $C$} is, by definition, the closed fiber of the stable model of $C$ (if it exists). \end{definition}

 For a Weierstrass model $W$ to be stable it is enough to be \emph{semi-stable} (that is, $W_k$ is reduced and $\delta(p)\le 2$ for all $p\in W_k$).
 Indeed, $W_{\bar{k}}$ is either irreducible, or is union of two copies of $\PP^1_{\bar{k}}$ intersecting each other at $3$ points.
 In both cases it is stable.